Preston, Victoria: Schools

 Preston is home to many schools.
-The government primary schools include Bell Primary, Newlands Primary - a Spanish Bilingual primary school, Preston Primary, Preston North East Primary, Preston South Primary and Preston West Primary.
+The government primary schools include Bell Primary, Newlands Primary - a Spanish bilingual primary school, Preston Primary, Preston North East Primary, Preston South Primary and Preston West Primary.

 Catholic primary schools are Sacred Heart Primary and St. Raphael's Primary.
+Other primary schools include St John's Greek Orthodox College and East Preston Islamic College.

+High schools in Preston include two government high schools: Preston High School, a year 7 to 12 school which opened in 2019, and the Northern College for the Arts and Technology which caters for years 10 to 12 and offers the VCE and VCE-VM as well as offering post secondary courses to students seeking a specialised education in arts, trades, or technologies.
+Parade College, an all-boys Catholic high school in the nearby suburb of Bundoora has a satellite campus in Preston which offers the Victorian Certificate of Education - Vocational Major (VCE-VM) and admits both girls and boys.
+Other high schools include St John's Greek Orthodox College and East Preston Islamic College.

-The government secondary school in Preston High School, and Parade College Preston Campus is an all-boys Catholic secondary school.
-St. John's Greek Orthodox College and East Preston Islamic College offer both primary and secondary education.
-Preston is also home to a number of specialist schools: YarraMe, for primary aged students with significant social and emotional challenges, The Pavilion school for students aged 12 to 20 who have been disengaged or excluded from mainstream education, and The Northern College of the Arts and Technology which caters for Year 10, VCE, VCAL and post-secondary students seeking a specialised education in arts, trades, or technologies.
+Preston is also home to the specialist schools: YarraMe, for primary aged students with significant social and emotional challenges, and The Pavilion school, for students aged 12 to 20 who have been disengaged or excluded from mainstream education.

 The Melbourne Polytechnic Preston Campus is a tertiary provider offering TAFE (VET) and Higher Education (Degree) courses.

 Newlands Primary School (No 4646), designed by Percy Everett, a former chief architect of the Public Works Department of Victoria (PWD), was built in 1951 on the border of the former Cities of Coburg and Preston to a new experimental design featuring hexagonal classrooms, and is listed on the Register of the National Estate.